SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 In Swift, as in C,
 the remainder operator (``%``) and the multiplication operator (``*``) have a higher precedence than the addition operator (``+``).
-As a result, they are both evaluated before the addition is considered.
+As a result, they're both evaluated before the addition is considered.

 However, remainder and multiplication have the *same* precedence as each other.
 To work out the exact evaluation order to use,